remap-cisreg/remap-pipeline/3.genome/README.md

-# Indexs for Bowtie2 and the genome in FASTA format
+# Indexes for Bowtie2 and genome in FASTA format

 This folder will contain the Bowtie Indexes and genomes in FASTA format.